Instructor & Leader Training Overview

 School Manager

 In most cases, the School Manager will be the owner of the school.
-It is the School Manager’s job to make sure the four pillars of the school (Accounting, Administration, Reception, and Martial Arts Instruction) are in place and maintained in a professional manner.
+The School Manager’s primary responsibility is to ensure the effective functioning of the four pillars of the school: accounting, administration, reception, and martial arts instruction.

 Training Program Registration